 Lifestyle Metropolitan Museum of Art's roof installation opens Tuesday The 2015 Metropolitan Museum roof installation is by French artist Pierre Huyghe and is on display May 12-Nov1, 2015.
-Photo Credit: Keira Alexander By KEIRA ALEXANDER May 12, 2015 6:24 AM Print Share fbShare Tweet gShare Email French artist Pierre Huyghe has transformed the roof of the Metropolitan Museum of Art into what resembles an archaeological dig site.
+Photo Credit: Keira Alexander By KEIRA ALEXANDER May 12, 2015 6:24 AM Print Share fbShare Tweet Email French artist Pierre Huyghe has transformed the roof of the Metropolitan Museum of Art into what resembles an archaeological dig site.
 The living installation is this year's roof garden commission, opening to the public on Tuesday.
 A hunk of Manhattan bedrock rests among the roofas granite tiles, some removed to expose the Earth and activity underneath.
 The focal point of the work is an aquarium that features a floating granite rock and ancient aquatic critters such as American tadpole shrimp a living fossils that have existed in nature for over 220 million years.
 "Part of this exhibition is about a history that extends far beyond our imagination, to something very distant in time," curator Ian Alteveer said at a press preview yesterday.
 The installation will be on display through Nov.
 1, weather permitting.
 The always popular Roof Garden Cafe also reopens for the season today, along with the martini bar on Friday and Saturday evenings.
-By KEIRA ALEXANDER Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By KEIRA ALEXANDER Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.